xiaozongyang/VictoriaLogs/apptest/README.md

 But if you want to run the tests without `make`, i.e. by executing `go test ./app/apptest`, you will need to build the binaries first (for example, by executing `make all`).

-Not all binaries can be built from `master` branch, cluster binaries can be built only from `cluster` branch.
-Hence, not all test cases suitable to run in both branches:
-- If test is using binaries from `cluster` branch, then test name should be prefixed with `TestCluster` word
-- If test is using binaries from `master` branch, then test name should be prefixed with `TestSingle` word.